victorchall/EveryDream2trainer/doc/TWEAKING.md

 # Tweaking settings

+This document should be read by all users who are trying to get the best results out of EveryDream 2.0.
+These are the key settings you'll need to understand to get started.

+## Logging

 Make sure you pay attention to your logs and sample images.
 Launch tensorboard in a second command line.
 See (logging)[doc/LOGGING.md] for more info.

     tensorboard --logdir logs